sedlund/terraform-hcloud-fcos/README.md

 An `Ignition` `config.yaml` file in the directory with your above `main.tf` is sent to the server and processed there by `Butane`.

-A VM with at least 4GB is required to complete the install for the CoreOS image and docker to fit in memory.
+Currently a VM with at least 4GB is required to complete the install for the CoreOS image and docker to fit in memory.
 After install you can use `hcloud server change-type` to reduce the size if required.

+If you wanted to to install on the smallest VM's on Hetzner, it may be possible to create and attach a volume to `/var/lib/docker` before installing docker and running `coreos-installer` to reduce the required memory usage.
+I haven't tried this yet.